MicrosoftDocs/WSL/WSL/tutorials/wsl-git.md

 ## Git Credential Manager setup

-[Git Credential Manager (GCM) Core](https://github.com/microsoft/Git-Credential-Manager-Core) enables you to authenticate a remote Git server, even if you have a complex authentication pattern like two-factor authentication, Azure Active Directory, or using SSH remote URLs that require an SSH key password for every Git push.
-GCM Core integrates into the authentication flow for services like GitHub and, once you're authenticated to your hosting provider, requests a new authentication token.
+[Git Credential Manager (GCM)](https://github.com/GitCredentialManager/git-credential-manager) enables you to authenticate a remote Git server, even if you have a complex authentication pattern like two-factor authentication, Azure Active Directory, or using SSH remote URLs that require an SSH key password for every Git push.
+GCM integrates into the authentication flow for services like GitHub and, once you're authenticated to your hosting provider, requests a new authentication token.
 It then stores the token securely in the [Windows Credential Manager](https://support.microsoft.com/help/4026814/windows-accessing-credential-manager).
 After the first time, you can use Git to talk to your hosting provider without needing to re-authenticate.
 It will just access the token in the Windows Credential Manager.

-To set up GCM Core for use with a WSL distribution, open your distribution and enter this command:
+To set up GCM for use with a WSL distribution, open your distribution and enter this command:

 ```Bash
 git config --global credential.helper "/mnt/c/Program\ Files/Git/mingw64/libexec/git-core/git-credential-manager-core.exe"
 ```

-If you intend to work with Azure Repos, some [additional configuration](https://github.com/microsoft/Git-Credential-Manager-Core/blob/main/docs/configuration.md#credentialusehttppath) is required:
+If you intend to work with Azure Repos, some [additional configuration](https://github.com/GitCredentialManager/git-credential-manager/blob/main/docs/configuration.md#credentialusehttppath) is required:

 ```Bash
 git config --global credential.https://dev.azure.com.useHttpPath true
 ```

-Now any git operation you perform within your WSL distribution will use GCM Core.
+Now any git operation you perform within your WSL distribution will use GCM.
 If you already have credentials cached for a host, it will access them from the credential manager.
 If not, you'll receive a dialog response requesting your credentials, even if you're in a Linux console.

 > [!NOTE]
 > If you are using a GPG key for code signing security, you may need to [associate your GPG key with your GitHub email](https://help.github.com/en/github/authenticating-to-github/associating-an-email-with-your-gpg-key).